-Table 49.
+Table 48.
 System Setup options-Virtualization menu (continued)

+Virtualization Support

+Enable Intel Trusted Execution Technology (TXT)

+Specifies whether a measured Virtual Machine Monitor (MVMM) can use the additional hardware capabilities provided by Intel Trusted Execution Technology.
+The following must be enabled in order to enable Intel TXT -

+- Trusted Platform Module (TPM)

+- Intel Hyper-Threading

+- All CPU cores (Multi-Core Support)

+- Intel Virtualization Technology

+- Intel VT for Direct I/O

+By default, the Enable Intel Trusted Execution Technology (TXT) option is disabled.

+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

+DMA Protection

-Virtualization Support By default, the Enable AMD-Vi Technology (IOMMU v2) option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-DMA Protection Enable Pre-Boot DMA Support Allows you to control the Pre-Boot DMA protection for both internal and external ports.
-This option does not directly enable DMA protection in the operating system. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
+Enable Pre-Boot DMA Support

+Allows you to control the Pre-Boot DMA protection for both internal and external ports.
+This option does not directly enable DMA protection in the operating system.

+NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).

 By default, the Enable Pre-Boot DMA Support option is enabled.

-For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Enable OS Kernel DMA Support Allows you to control the Kernel DMA protection for both internal and external ports.
+For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option enabled.

+- NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. - NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

+Enable OS Kernel DMA Support

+Allows you to control the Kernel DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
-For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
-By default, the Enable OS Kernel DMA Support option is enabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Internal Port DMA Compatibility Mode When enabled, BIOS will notify the operating system if the internal ports are not DMA capable. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
-By default, the Internal Port DMA Compatibility Mode option is disabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature.

+NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).

+By default, the Enable OS Kernel DMA Support option is enabled.

+- NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. - NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

+Internal Port DMA Compatibility Mode

+When enabled, BIOS will notify the operating system if the internal ports are not DMA capable.

+(i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).

+By default, the Internal Port DMA Compatibility Mode option is disabled.

+- NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable. - NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 50.
+Table 49.
 System Setup options-Performance menu